coala/coala/docs/Users/Install.md

 ## Alternate installation

-If you want to install coala to an alternate location you can e.g. call `python setup.py install --prefix=/your/prefix/location`.
+If you want to install coala to an alternate location you can e.g. call `python3 setup.py install --prefix=/your/prefix/location`.
 Other options are documented on <https://docs.python.org/3.3/install/#alternate-installation>.

 # Dependencies